-I. Allocation and apportionment of income. - A Corporation having income from business activity which is taxable both within and without this state must allocate and apportion its Virginia taxable income as provided in Va.
-Code §§ 58.1-302 through 58.1-420.
-(Va.
-Code § 58.1-406.)
-"State" means any state, territory or possession of the United States, District of Columbia, Commonwealth of Puerto Rico and any foreign country.
-(Va.
-Code § 58.1-302.)
+I. Allocation and apportionment of income. - A corporation having income from business activity which is taxable both within and without Virginia must allocate and apportion its Virginia taxable income as provided in Va.
+Code §§ 58.1-407 through 58.1-420 or § 58.1-422.